-The County requires that all Applicant Proposals be valid for at least three hundred sixtyfive (365) days from this RFP's closing date.
+The County requires that all Applicant Proposals be valid for at least three hundred sixty-five (365) days from this RFP's closing date.
 Applicant Proposals which are not valid for at least three hundred sixty-five (365) days will be considered non-responsive and subject to rejection.

-Applicant hereby certifies that Applicant's Applicant Proposal is valid for three hundred sixty-five (365) days from the RFP Closing Date.

-Signature Required William Gallardo Print Name Print Title

-Date Signed

-10. Certification of Understanding

-The County assumes no responsibility for any understanding of the Applicant or representation made by any of the County's officers, employees, or agents during or prior to the execution of any Contract resulting from this RFP unless:

-- a.
-Such understanding or representations are expressly stated in the final executed contract; and - b.
-The final executed contract expressly provides that the County assumes such responsibility.

-By signing below, Applicant certifies that such understanding has been considered in this Proposal

-Signature Required William Gallardo Print Name

-12 15 27 Date Signe 4 0 1

-11. Minimum Qualifications Statement

-Applicant hereby certifies that it meets all minimum qualifications and requirements as set forth in this RFP. ()

-Date Signed
+- Applicant hereby certifies that Applicant's Applicant's Applicant's Applicant's Applicant's Applicant's Applicant's Applicant Name Applicant's Applicant's Applicant's Applicant's Applicant's Applicant Name Applicant's Applicant Name Name Name Name Name Name Name Name 10.
+Certification of Understanding The County assumes no responsibility for representation made by any of the County's prior to the execution of any Contract resulting s officers, employees, or agents during or a.
+Such understanding or representations a contract; andb.
+The final executed contract expressly responsibility.
+By signing below, Applicant certifies that su this Proposal.
+Signature Required William Gallardo ch understanding has been considered in Date Signed City Manager Print Name 11.
+Minimum Qualifications Statement Print Title Applicant hereby certifies that it meets all mi set forth in this RFP.
+Signature Required Date Signed Date Signed William Gallardo Print Name City Manager Print Title